Probating Out Of Province Wills In Alberta

 The Process Where The Out Of Province Will Is Not Probated

-In those situations where the out of province will did not require probate in the home province, the process is different.
-In these situations, an application for probate is needed.
-The steps for probating an out of province will is the same as probating a will from Alberta.
+Depending on the law and types of assets, not all estate require probate.
+In those situations where a will from another jurisdiction did not require probate in the home province, the process is different.
+In these situations, you need to apply for probate in Alberta.
+The steps for probating that will is the same as probating a will from Alberta.
 The Alberta courts will issue a grant of probate that can then be used to distribute the assets in Alberta.
-The time for this type of probate takes longer.
-Expect a minimum out 4 months to probate an out of province will.
+The time for this type of probate takes a little longer.
+Expect a minimum out 4 months to probate the will that came from another province or country.